pranavbansal2809/weather-app/README.md

 # weather-app
-compute the temperature all it need is to provide location.
+Compute the temperature all it need is to provide location.
 ## This web application shows and tell the weather conditions of your native surroundings.
-This app also shows your geographical coordinates in exact.
+This app also shows your geographical coordinates exactly.
-It is a very good app trust me.
+It is a very good app experience yourselves.